 - The customer reviews are overwhelmingly positive.

-- It works on multiple types of skin types.
+- It works on multiple types of skin.

-- Is recommended by physicians and can be used under a doctor’s care even though it is available through online retailers as well.
+- It is recommended by physicians and can be used under a doctor’s care, even though it is available through online retailers as well.

-- This isn’t the least expensive brand of facial cleansers that you can find.
+- This is not the cheapest brand of facial cleansers available.

 - It isn’t readily available in all stores.

-- Since it is pharmaceutical grade, you can only find it locally through authorized physicians and similar types of businesses.
+- Since it is pharmaceutical grade, you can only find it locally through authorised physicians and similar types of businesses.